Chapter 3 : Part Three: Gatehouse

 Edgar took note that the list of names he was hearing was almost all the ones he had gone to school with, some being his close friends.
 However, the plans only focused on the families outside of Voldemort’s favored Slytherin house.

 It was no surprise.
-With Albus Dumbledore as Headmaster of Hogwart’s School of Witchcraft and Wizardry, teaching the students to oppose the Dark Lord’s views, Voldemort had rightly come to despise the man they called ‘the only man You-Know-Who fears
+With Albus Dumbledore as Headmaster of Hogwart’s School of Witchcraft and Wizardry, teaching the students to oppose the Dark Lord’s views, Voldemort had rightly come to despise the man they called ‘the only man You-Know-Who fears.’
+His attacks on those connected to the school were his method of chipping away at Dumbledore’s statement that the place was ‘in safe hands.’

 The Order had heard talk that they were planning to place a spy in the school and sometimes wondered if one was already there.
 Several instances had already occurred where information only talked about on the grounds of the well protected school had become public knowledge to their enemies.
 Minerva’s trip to Romania, Hagrid’s offering to the giants, both sabotaged by an unknown party.